mstksg/dhall-typed/README.md

     *   `Let`
     *   Record/Union type-level operations (merge, etc.)

-### Conceptual issues

-*   Normalization of type function application, which allows for values of such types.
-This is pretty important, and comes up a lot in Dhall, so this is a pretty critical deficiency.
-*   Kind-polymorphic values.
-This isn't as big a deal, but it would be nice to figure out how to implement this.

 ### Would be nice

 *   Add notes and embeds.
 *   Use hybrid indices like Morte/Dhall, instead of pure De Bruijn ones.
+*   `let` statements being able to bind values "lower-level" than the final result.
+This is never technically necessary, but it would be nice to have a 1-to-1 correspondence with Dhall terms.